Words can hurt and words can heal.

 Once upon a time, a greedy king asked a peasant girl to spin a bunch of straw into gold or he would kill her.
 In her desperation, she accepted the help of a weird-looking, little man who would do the magic for her, as long as he could keep her first-born baby.

 Since this seemed like a faraway possibility, the girl in order to save her life, agreed.

 And the time came for her to fulfill her promise.

-Now as the queen of the kingdom -and as you can expect- she wasn’t willing to let the baby go.
+Now as the queen of that kingdom, she wasn’t willing -as you can imagine- to let her baby go.
 So she bargained a new deal with the little man: She could keep her child as long as she guessed correctly the name of the little man.

 Manipulative copy vs Resonant Copy.

 You might be thinking that using the right words your ideal clients want to hear is a bit manipulative.
 It can happen, of course.
 But you can use words to connect authentically with the right people, and do it in a way that feels really good to your heart.

 When you speak your truth with compassion, when you are candid about your intentions, when you say the things you believe in a respectful way, are you been manipulative?

 I don’t think so.

 Manipulation takes place when we lie, when we don’t care about others but just want to make the sale, when we use the power of words to trick others into buying from us.
 That’s manipulation.